mickael-al/Oot3DCameraControl/ReadMe.md

 Used with a joystick the right stick moves the camera, the L button ("GAMEPAD_LEFT_SHOULDER") resets the angle, the down button ("DPAD_DOWN") disables or enables the camera.

+Open citra-qt.exe or Zelda Ocarina of Time 4K.exe, start the game and run when you see the link 3d model.